Fuyuki0312/CNN-model-detecting-number-from-scratch/README.md

-# Single Handwritten Numerical Digit Classification
+# Model Comparison In Handwritten Digit Classification
 A comparative study of CNN and ResNet18 for handwritten digit classification with detailed evaluation and analysis.